wp-plugins/wp-fade-in-text-news/readme.txt

 1. Tested up to 3.8
 2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
-Plugin *.po file (ssg.po) available in the languages folder.
+Plugin *.po file (FadeIn.po) available in the languages folder.
 Translators Welcome.
 3. Supports network multisite website (Manual table creation required).

 == Changelog ==